aurora-website/website_v1/src/de/faq/README.md

 #### Is Aurora Store a fork of YalpStore?

-Technically, no. Aurora Store v3 is written from scratch, but it does share some code from YalpStore.
+Technically, no. Aurora Store v3 is written from scratch, and Aurora Store v4 is a rewrite of v3 in Kotlin, but it does share some code from YalpStore.

 #### Do I need Google Play Services to use Aurora Store?